The Virgin Suicides (film): Plot

-Due to Lux breaking curfew, the girls are all punished by a paranoid Mrs. Lisbon by being taken out of school and confined to the house indefinitely.
-Isolated and increasingly depressed, the sisters contact the boys across the street by using light signals and sharing records over the telephone to express their emotions and share their feelings.
-During this time, Lux rebels against her parents and becomes overtly promiscuous, having anonymous sexual encounters on the roof of her house late at night with random boys and men; the neighborhood boys spy from across the street.
+Due to Lux breaking curfew, the girls are all punished, taken out of school and confined to the family home.
+By using flashlight signals and playing records over the telephone, they share their feelings with the group of neighborhood boys.
+Lux rebels and becomes promiscuous, having anonymous sexual encounters on her house's roof late at night with a succession of boys and men; the boys spy on her from across the street.

 After months of confinement, the sisters begin to leave notes outside for the boys.
-The girls eventually send a final note to the boys asking them to come over at midnight, ostensibly to escape from their house.
+These culminate in a final note asking them to come over at midnight, ostensibly to help the Lisbon sisters escape from their house.
 When the boys finally arrive that night, they find Lux alone in the living room, smoking a cigarette.
-Thinking they are going to help the girls escape, the boys are invited inside by Lux to wait for her sisters, while she goes to start the car.
-Curious, the boys wander into the basement after hearing a noise and discover Bonnie's body hanging from the ceiling rafters.
-Horrified, the boys rush back upstairs, only to stumble across the body of Mary in the kitchen who has put her head in the gas oven.
-The boys then realize that the girls had all killed themselves in an apparent suicide pact: Bonnie hanged herself; Mary put her head in the oven; Therese overdosed on sleeping pills upstairs; and Lux died of carbon monoxide poisoning by leaving the car engine running in the closed garage.
+Thinking they are going to help the girls escape, the boys are invited inside by her to wait for her sisters while she goes to start the car.

+Curious, the boys wander into the basement after hearing a noise and discover Bonnie's body hanging from the rafters.
+Horrified, they rush back upstairs, only to stumble across the body of Mary in the kitchen, where she has put her head in the gas oven.
+The boys realize the girls have all killed themselves in an apparent suicide pact: Therese overdosed on sleeping pills upstairs, and Lux died of carbon monoxide poisoning by leaving the car engine running in the closed garage.

 Devastated by the suicides of all their children, Mr. and Mrs. Lisbon quietly flee the neighborhood and are never seen again.
-Mr. Lisbon has a friend clean out the house and sell the family belongings in a yard sale; family photos and other mementos are put out with the trash and collected by the boys.
-The house is eventually sold to a young couple from the Boston area.
+Mr. Lisbon has a coworker clean out the house and sell the family belongings in a yard sale; family photos and other mementos are put out with the trash and collected by the boys.
+The house is eventually sold to a young couple from Boston.

-Unsure of how to react to the events, the adults in the community go about their lives as if nothing traumatic happened, but the boys cannot stop thinking about the Lisbon sisters and why they did what they did.
+Unsure of how to react to the events, the adults in the community go about their lives as if nothing traumatic happened, or even making fun of the suicides, but the boys cannot stop thinking about the Lisbon sisters and why they did what they did.
 Now adult men themselves, they acknowledge that they had loved the girls, and that the mystery surrounding their deaths will torment them for the rest of their lives.